Technical hints and tips to ensure great results from your immunofluorescence (ICC/IF) experiments.

 Ensure your cells are healthy as differences in culture conditions eg cell density, can affect cell morphology.
 A good target to aim for is to grow cells on glass coverslips to 50-60% confluency on the day of fixation.
 If cells are too densely or sparsely packed then normal cell structure can be affected.
 Additionally, some proteins exhibit differences in localization depending on cell confluency.

-Cell or tissue fixation may mask the epitope that the antibody binds to (this is especially true for monoclonal antibodies).
+Cell or tissue fixation preserves cellular morphology and structure but may mask the epitope that the antibody binds to (this is especially true for monoclonal antibodies).
 To see if fixation is required for your sample try adding the antibody to cells which have and have not been fixed.
 The optimum fixative will vary depending on your target/antibody used.

 Staining intracellular proteins requires cell permeabilization to allow antibodies access to the intracellular components.
-For each antibody the optimal permeabilization step will be different and therefore a variety of methods should be investigated, for instance trying different percentages of Triton X-100 (0.1–0.25%).
+For each antibody, the optimal permeabilization step will be different so a variety of methods should be investigated, for instance trying different percentages of Triton X-100 (0.1–0.25%).

 During staining don't let your cells dry out at any point as this can introduce artifacts.
 This can be prevented by using a humidifying chamber.

-After adding the fluorescent-labeled secondary antibodies make sure all subsequent incubation steps are performed in the dark to prevent quenching of the fluorescent dye/proteins.
+After adding the fluorescent-labeled secondary antibodies, make sure all subsequent incubation steps are performed in the dark.
+This prevents quenching of the fluorescent dye/proteins.

 Non-specific staining may be reduced by: